-A Approx. 6-9 months
+A At this stage our best estimate is approx. 6-9 months

 Q All the plans have Grosvenor Lane through them.
+Is this what you want to create?

-A The proposals are for a shared zone.
-Similar for example to the Canopy in Lane Cove allowing for pickups and drop offs and to make the area work efficiently.
-Pedestrians would be prioritised
+A The Coles proposals are for a shared zone.
+Similar, for example, to the Canopy in Lane Cove allowing for pickups and drop offs and to allow the area to work efficiently for both the retailers and the public.
+Pedestrians would be prioritised in the plaza.